 Communication elements such as transducers and bridges are represented by SpecC behaviors.
 They should be instantiated in the top-level behavior.
-Mapping a behavior to a CE is done by the annotation \CR\MAPPED\TO.
+Mapping an behavior to a CE is done by the annotation CR_MAPPED_TO.
 The CE allocation table contains the names of all allocated CEs.

-Rule 27 A CE is represented by a SpecC behavior, which can be hierarchical behavior.
+Rule 27 A CE is represented by a SpecC behavior, which is hierarchical behavior.

-Rule 28 A CE has only signal type of bit vector ports and no interface ports.
+Rule 28 A CE has only signal type ports and no interface ports.